ResponsiveBP/Responsive/README.md

 Please adhere to existing JavaScript and CSS styles though when submitting code and ensure that you test thoroughly on multiple devices, we don't want another Semicolongate ;)

+##Building

+The build process for Responsive is powered by [gulpjs](http://gulpjs.com/).
+To build Responsive you will need to first install the required plugins using the following commands from the root `/Responsive` directory:

+**Install gulp globally**

+    npm install -g gulp

+**Install gulp and gulp-util in your project devDependencies:**

+    npm install --save-dev gulp gulp-util

+**Install the other dependencies in your project devDependencies:**

+    npm install --save-dev gulp-rename gulp-concat gulp-minify-css gulp-zip gulp-uglify gulp-jshint gulp-clean

+There are two types of build available:

+ 1. `gulp`` For debug purposes.
+Compiles the framework and watches for further changes
+ 2. `gulp release` Compiles the framework and zips up the build for release.

+**Note** You may have to install the node package "event-stream" `npm install event-stream`

 ##Bugs and feature requests

 Have a bug or a feature request?
 Please open a new [issue](https://github.com/JimBobSquarePants/Responsive/issues).
 Before opening any issue, please search for existing issues and read the Issue Guidelines, written by [Nicolas Gallagher](https://github.com/necolas/).